RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 - Responsive website.

 ## Target audience
-Men and women aged 18 to 50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing

-Unique selling points
+Men and women aged 18 to 50 whose interests are: being outdoors, Unique selling points
-The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure they go on. jacket made in Norway,with eco logical materials
+The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure or weather- going on. jacket made in Norway,with eco logical materials.

-## Site architecture that i have design it.
-- Men.
-Women.
-About us.
-New arrivels.
-Log in.
-sign Up.
-search option-- that i am working on. cart  functionality product details page
-A checkout page.
-A checkout success.
-product confermayion page
-Get in touch.

 ## Built With
 .figma-for protoypes and wireframes